 Student Profile: Nearly 700 students from across the U.S. and more than 20 countries; 35% minority; 14% international.
 Of last incoming class: Avg.
 SAT 1015 (critical reading and math); Avg.
 ACT 20 (composite); Avg.
 HS GPA 3.5.

-Faculty: 95% of faculty members hold the highest degrees in their fields.
+Faculty: 100% of full time faculty members hold the highest degrees in their fields.
 Student-to-faculty ratio is 11:1; no classes are taught by teaching assistants.

 Expenses: 2014-15 Tuition: $19,750 USD a year; Room & Board: $8,800 USD: Technology Fee: $150 a year; more than 95% of undergraduate students receive financial aid in the form of scholarships, grants, and loans.